 How to Make Healthy Cornbread

-If you’re a fan of sweet cornbread but don’t want an overload of added sugar, then give this recipe a try.
-We cut the sugar nearly in half compared to a boxed version.
-But it’s still plenty sweet thanks to a touch of honey and the natural sweetness of fresh corn kernels, which also help to boost fiber and keep it delectably moist.
-See for yourself.
-We think it stacks up pretty well.
+If you're a fan of sweet cornbread but don't want an overload of added sugar, try making cornbread yourself.
+When you make it homemade, you can cut the sugar nearly in half compared to a boxed version.
+But it's still plenty sweet thanks to a touch of honey and the natural sweetness of fresh corn kernels, which also help to boost fiber and keep it delectably moist.
+Here's how.

 3 Tricks to Make Cornbread Healthy